 The Nuncio “Toots” Mondello Papers consist of 9 drop-front archival boxes, 4 records cartons, and 2 LP cases

 This collection includes materials created by and belonging to Nuncio “Toots” Mondello.
 The materials were donated by Mondello in his will as of 16 December 1992.

-or the Director of Libraries.
+Access to the Nuncio “Toots” Mondello Papers is granted by the NEC Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions pertaining to this collection.

 All copyrights to this collection belong to the New England Conservatory.
-Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: Nuncio “Toots” Mondello Collection.
-New England Conservatory Archives, Boston, MA.
+Permission to publish materials from this collection is granted by the Archivist.
+This collection should be cited as: NECA 18.20.
+Nuncio “Toots” Mondello Papers, New England Conservatory Archives, Boston, MA.